Richard Cordray: Franklin county treasurer (2002–2007)

 Cordray was unopposed in the May 7, 2002, primary election for the Democratic nomination as Franklin County treasurer.
 He defeated Republican incumbent Wade Steen, who had been appointed in May 2001 to replace Bobbie M. Hall.
 The election was close, unofficially 131,199–128,677 (50.5%–49.5%), official margin of victory 3,232.
-Cordray was the first Democrat to hold the position since 1977, and he assumed office on December 9, 2002, instead of after January 1 because he was filling Hall's unexpired term.
+Cordray was the first Democrat to hold the position since 1977, and because he was filling Hall's unexpired term, he assumed office on December 9, 2002, instead of after January 1.

 The Franklin County Republican party made no endorsement in the 2004 election, but Republican Jim Timko challenged Cordray.
 Cordray defeated him and was elected to a four-year term by a 272,593–153,625 (64%–36%) margin.

 As Franklin County treasurer Cordray focused on four major initiatives: collection of delinquent tax revenue through a tax lien certificate sale, creation of a land bank, personal finance education, and the development of a community outreach program.
 He managed a portfolio that averaged $650 million and consistently beat its benchmarks, and set new records for delinquent tax collection in Franklin County, which was the only Ohio county with a AAA credit rating.
-He also served as president of the Board of Revision and chair of the Budget Commission.
-In 2005, Cordray was named the national County Leader of the Year by American City & County magazine.
+Cordray also served as president of the Board of Revision and chair of the Budget Commission.
+In 2005, he was named the national County Leader of the Year by American City & County magazine.